-Sweden Reopens Inquiry Into Assange Over Rape Allegations
+Sweden Reopens Inquiry Into Julian Assange Over Rape Allegations

 Sweden is resuming its investigation of Julian Assange on rape allegations and will issue a European warrant for his arrest, state prosecutor Eva-Marie Persson said Monday.
 Assange is currently in a British prison, where he's being punished for eluding a similar warrant in 2012.